LinkedInLearning/building-advanced-ai-apps-with-prompt-flow-5960396/README.md

-# Building Advanced AI Apps with Prompt Flow
+# Prompt Flow: Hands-On
-This is the repository for the LinkedIn Learning course `Building Advanced AI Apps with Prompt Flow`.
+This is the repository for the LinkedIn Learning course `Prompt Flow: Hands-On`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]

-In this course, Senior Staff Instructor Morten Rand-Hendriksen guides you through developing LLM-based AI apps using the open-source Prompt Flow suite.
-Get hands-on practice creating, analyzing, and evaluating workflows that link LLMs, prompts, and Python code.
+In this course, Senior Staff Instructor Morten Rand-Hendriksen guides you through hands-on practice creating, analyzing, and evaluating workflows that link LLMs, prompts, and Python code.
 With real-world examples and practical insights, Morten helps you master prompt engineering, streamlining development, and getting started orchestrating advanced AI projects.

 ## Instructions
 You have two options to follow along with the course: